 The Capital Risk

 Did I fancy taking Dylan and Ella to London Zoo?
 Julie asked.
 I had met Julie at a poetry festival the previous year.
 She had an autistic daughter only slightly older than Dylan and so, through our shared interest in poetry and autism, we had kept in touch.
-Dylan and Ella had met a couple of times and while they didn’t pay much attention to each other there had been encouraging displays of tolerance and shared interests.
+Dylan and Ella had met a couple of times and while they didn’t pay much attention to each other there had been encouraging displays of tolerance.
 Ella had been to London several times previously but hadn’t been to a zoo before, so that would represent something new for her.
-Dylan, by contrast, had been to lots of zoos and I knew he would be very comfortable once he was inside London Zoo – for him it was negotiating travel in the city which would be the challenge.
+Dylan, by contrast, had been to lots of zoos and would be comfortable once he was inside London Zoo – for him it was negotiating the city which would be the challenge.

 I lived in and around the capital in the 80s and 90s and am quite comfortable in London.
 While Dylan was still only a baby, however, I moved north; although we visited friends in London for a few years afterwards, after the autism diagnosis visits with Dylan stopped.
 There seemed to me to be no good reason to take Dylan there; he doesn’t like crowds, hates noise, isn’t interested in London’s cultural attractions and has no road or traffic sense.
 In fact, Dylan likes the routine of home and to be out walking in unpopulated countryside.
 So while Dylan was growing up I made quick forays down to London alone while he was in respite.